liuandy1207/Handbooks/PythonHandbook.md

 # Access the n-th element of a list (Indexing)?
 LIST[N]        # indexing starts at 0
+               # negative indexing starts at -1 (last element in the list)

 # Get the length of a list?
 LENGTH = len(LIST)